Public-Health-Scotland/GitHub-guidance/README.md

 - [Security](#security)

 ## Set up
-In order to use the Transforming Publishing organisation account, you will need to sign up for a personal GitHub account.
-You can do this using your NHS email address or a personal email address if you prefer.
-If you are using your NHS email address then **ensure that you do not also use your NHS password**.
-You should then send your GitHub handle/username to the Transfroming Publishing mailbox (phs.transformingpublishing@phs.scot), then one of the owners will add you to the organisation.
+In order to use the Public Health Scotland organisation account, you will need to sign up for a personal GitHub account.
+You can do this using your PHS/NHS email address or a personal email address if you prefer.
+If you are using your PHS/NHS email address then **ensure that you do not also use your PHS/NHS password**.
+You should then send your GitHub handle/username to the Transfroming Publishing mailbox (phs.transformingpublishing@phs.scot), where one of the owners will add you to the organisation.
 Please make your **profile name your full name**, and if you are happy to do so make your profile picture a photo of yourself - often handles are a random assortment of letters and numbers so this allows your collaborators to know instantly who has edited their code.
 It also helps to make GitHub a friendly place to work! :family:

 ## Workflow
 For writing and editing code, we recommend using the **GitHub Flow** method of working (see image below).
 This is a branch-based workflow and involves keeping the master branch clean and 'production ready' at all times.
 This means that the code is fully functional i.e. ready to be deployed if the project is a Shiny app or runs correctly if it is an analytical piece of work.
 When making changes to a repository, analysts should create a branch per person, carry out the required changes and then merge these back to the master branch via a pull request.
 Pull requests should be approved by at least one collaborator - we recommend you assign a specific reviewer(s) to check your work.
 In order to ensure that the master branch remains 'production ready' we also recommend that changes are tested by the reviewer before approving.
 GitHub provides excellent functionality for dialogue between collaborators on a pull request, until all are happy with the final code.
 There is no need to have lots of long-living branches - in other words, after a specific change or set of changes have been made and merged back into the master branch, delete your personal branch.